Nathan-E/product-value-chain/README.md

             Producer ==> Retailer ==> Consumer ==> Recycler
             (then back to the producer, the chain continues)

+To run this application, execute the following command inorder
+1. npm install
+2. node app.js

+NB: The activity of the app is logged to the console and to the output.txt file in the data folder.

 In the home directory,

 # participants: